To,

 CODE 2016

-in the name of the company under the Insolvency Bankruptcy Code, 2016.
+proceedings pending, under the Insolvency and Bankruptcy Code, 2016.

 WHILE AVAILING LOAN FROM BANKS AND FINANCIAL INSTITUTIONS